 You’ve no doubt heard or read a story about the impact of a cyber breach on a healthcare lab testing firm, large multi-national corporation, government, or charity that has resulted in tens of millions of clients, citizens, or donors being affected.
 In fact, ransomware attacks – one of the costliest forms of cyber attacks – have skyrocketed in 2021, increasing across the globe by 151 per cent.
 The Sophos State of Ransomware Report 2021 found that 39 per cent of Canadian businesses had suffered a ransomware hit the prior year, and 65 per cent of them anticipated being subject to a ransomware attack in the future.

-Despite these numbers and these types of high profile cases, many businesses are still unclear as to whether or not they’re actually covered for this type of risk or simply feel that cyber insurance coverage is not something they need.
+Despite these numbers and these types of high profile cases, some businesses are still unclear as to whether or not they’re actually covered for this type of risk or simply feel that cyber insurance coverage is not something they need.

-We’d like to help clear up some of the misconceptions that are out there about cyber insurance coverage.
+With that in mind, we’d like to help clear up some of the misconceptions that are out there about cyber insurance coverage.

 This is a common misconception among companies.
-Many business owners assume their current insurance policy covers cyber, but it often does not.
+Many business owners assume their current insurance policy covers cyber, but it generally does not.
 Data isn’t considered a tangible property so it’s excluded under a property policy.
-Damages arising out of loss or corruption of electronic data, loss of income resulting from a computer virus or malware or DDoS, and certain expenses like extortion expenses are not covered under traditional liability or property policies.
+Damages arising out of loss or corruption of electronic data, loss of income resulting from a computer virus or malware or DDoS, and certain expenses like extortion expenses may not be covered under traditional liability or property policies.
 Having cyber risk and data breach coverage will go a long way if your business is impacted by a cyber breach.